dsh2dsh/zrepl/README.md

           # Send all intermediary snapshots as a stream package, instead of
           # sending them one by one.
 Default: false.
           one_step: true
     ```

+    Replication with `one_step: true` is much faster.
+For instance a job on my
+    desktop configured like:

+    ``` yaml
+    replication:
+      one_step: true
+      concurrency:
+        steps: 4
+        size_estimates: 8
+    ```

+    replicates over WLAN for 1m32s, instead of 8m with configuration like

+    ``` yaml
+    replication:
+      one_step: false
+      concurrency:
+        steps: 4
+        size_estimates: 4
+    ```

   * Small cosmetic changes